-Simon has two applications most pertinent to the aviation industry.
+It has two applications most pertinent to the aviation industry.
 They are its Search & Find capability and its Order & Material Traceability.

-Simon's search and find application builds on IoT location and sensor data to provide management with insights in real-time.
+Search and find application builds on IoT location and sensor data to provide management with insights in real-time.
 The resident technology is its Bluetooth real-time location system (RTLS) which makes it possible for manufacturers to detect the indoor location of movable assets and workers.
 This is an application of machine learning to the Radio Frequency Identified (RFID) asset tags used for inventory tracking.
 The RFID tags share information through wireless transmissions throughout the manufacturing facility.
 RTLS gives a digital representation of how a company's assets move within its four walls.
 RTLS makes it possible to see everything that happens as it happens within the four walls.
 If GPS is the outdoor positioning technology, then RTLS is indoor positioning that helps businesses track workers and assets.
 These abilities are made possible by Bluetooth RTLS devices that can see those signals.
-The Bluetooth device passes the information it gathers to Simon in the cloud.
+The Bluetooth device passes the information it gathers to the cloud platform.

 Such flexibility is critical to the aviation industry where thousands of small parts require tracking.